 - Shares Outstanding: 106M

-An interview with Jeff Wilson, President & CEO of Precipitate Gold Corp.
+Interview with Jeffrey Wilson, President & CEO of Precipitate Gold Corp.
 (TSX-V:PRG).
-If you want our take on this interview and Precipitate Gold, go to cruxinvestor.com/club.

 What did you make of Jeffrey Wilson and Precipitate Gold?
 Would you invest?
 Comment your thoughts below and we’ll get back to you.